-The Future of Maintenance Work: How Will the Era of Accelerated Change Affect You?
-(Part 1)
+The Future of Maintenance Work: How Accelerated Change Affect You

 The future of enterprise maintenance will be all about digitization and automation: The expanded deployment of digital technologies across manufacturing plants, facilities, utilities and other organizations is set to eliminate laborious tasks, optimize maintenance schedules, increase preparedness and productivity, create safer environments for workers and ultimately improve the bottom lines of industrial organizations.

 In earlier posts, we illustrated how the various digital technologies are enabling these changes.
 For instance, we have explained the use of BigData technologies for realizing a shift from preventive to predictive maintenance.
 As another example, we have also illustrated how drones and robots are taking over maintenance inspections as a means of increasing productivity and protecting maintenance workers from engaging in dangerous inspections in harsh environments.

 The vision of increased digitization, automation and safety of maintenance tasks is propelled by the accelerated development of digital technologies, which evolve in an exponential pace.
 This exponential growth makes it difficult for enterprises and workers to keep up with the rate of change, which can have an adverse impact on their competitiveness and overall ability to overcome the pressures of the market.

 It’s vital for enterprises to understand the future landscape of enterprise maintenance and the actions they need to take in order to leverage the benefits of automation and digitization, while at the same time avoiding their pitfalls.
 This is a key to thriving in the future era of accelerated change.

 A look into future: 4 trends in Enterprise Maintenance